MicrosoftDocs/SupportArticles-docs/Microsoft365/compliance/data-loss-prevention/data-loss-prevention-policy-tips.md

 :::image type="content" source="media/troubleshooting-data-loss-protection-policy-tips/remove-notify-sender.png" alt-text="Screenshot to remove the Notify the sender with a Policy Tip action.":::

-## How to edit a DLP policy in the Exchange admin center
+## Policy tips are configured in both Exchange admin center and Microsoft 365 compliance center

 > [!NOTE]
 > If you have DLP policies in both the Exchange admin center (EAC) and the Microsoft 365 compliance center, it is recommended that you [migrate your DLP policies to Compliance Center](/microsoft-365/compliance/dlp-migrate-exo-policy-to-unified-dlp).